JAlcocerT/JAlcocerT/content/blog/dev-web-keystaticcms.md

 ### What are markdown directives

 I got to know these thanks to [fuwari theme and its about section](https://github.com/saicaca/fuwari).

-Based on the text you provided, here's an explanation of what a Markdown directive is in the context of your Astro project:

 A **Markdown directive** is a custom extension to the standard Markdown syntax that allows you to embed dynamic or interactive components directly within your Markdown content.